zaphosting/docs/de/whatiszap.md

 ---
 ```

-In unserem beispiel würde die datei dann so aussehen:
+In unserem Beispiel würde die Datei dann so aussehen:

 ```
 ---